close

 Seafood and coconut play vital roles in Marshallese cuisine.
 Seafood, particularly fish, is a primary protein source and is often grilled, fried, or steamed.
 Coconut is used in various forms, including coconut milk, coconut cream, and coconut oil, adding richness and flavor to many dishes.

-See also Giant Food McLean, VA: Your Local Destination for Quality Groceries
+See also Fresh Choice Food Center: A Culinary Destination for Fresh and Quality Groceries

 Riro, a fermented coconut cream, is a staple ingredient in many traditional dishes, providing a unique tangy flavor.